The College of St. Scholastica

 GCL 3401 - Healthcare Across Cultures

-Analyzes the influence of culture on health beliefs, values and healthcare practices.
-Through interactive exercises, case studies, interviews, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
-Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings.
+A course in Health Humanities and cultural competency.
+It proceeds from the premise that since a person’s experience of health and illness is highly dependent on his or her culture, cultural understanding is essential for humane health care in today’s multicultural societies.
+The course aims to help students achieve cultural competency, with particular attention to the development of culturally competent communication skills.
+It analyzes the influence of culture on human experiences of health and illness, and on health beliefs, values, and healthcare practices.
+Through interactive exercises, case studies, interviews, role plays, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
+Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings

 GER 3315 - Psychosocial Aspects of Aging